Especially and most impressively Lucky Luke. A D who nails A and B perfectly.

 In the anime Trinity Blood, most of the heroes gunsling quite a bit, particuarly the Guns Akimbo, M13 Jericho wielding android Tres Iqus who has all three styles pretty much nailed (given that Gunslinger is actually his callsign this isn't at all suprising).

 In several displays of skill, Riza Hawkeye from Fullmetal Alchemist combines ALL FOUR of the above types.
 A is shown in her incredible long-distance sniping skill, while B and C are shown in her battles with the homunculi.
 Finally, D is shown in Roy's fight with Scar.

 Brandon Heat/Death Beyond the Grave from Gungrave: while during his human life Brandon preferred type A, C and D, super-human strength of his undead state allowed him to carry big enough guns (the Cerberus handguns and the coffin) to add type B to the list.

 Daisuke Jigen from Lupin III is an expert shot who uses a custom .357 Magnum revolver to be the Trick Shot, The Woo, and the Quick Draw (0.3 seconds).
-Because of his strength in an array of guns which include at times rocket launcher and sniper rifle (which he shoots from the waist in The Castle Of Cagliostro), he also qualifies as The Vaporizer.
+Because of his strength in an array of guns, including rocket launchers and sniper rifles (which he shoots from the waist in The Castle of Cagliostro), he also qualifies as The Vaporizer.
 He actually dislikes More Dakka, saying that shooting more shots isn't better, especially when one will do the trick.
 He proves it in Lupin III Stolen Lupin, where he has a broken gun, and one bullet.
 This, against an enemy with automatic weapons in each hand.